Jallianwala Bagh massacre: Demands for an apology

-National Memorial Event in the UK
+National memorial event in the UK

-On 15 April 2019, a national memorial event was held in the British Parliament hosted by Jasvir Singh and organised by City Sikhs and the Faiths Forum for London entitled 'Jallianwala Bagh 100 Years On', where testimonies of survivors were read out from the book 'Eyewitness at Amritsar', there were traditional musical performances, and a minute's silence was held to remember those who had been killed a century earlier.
+On 15 April 2019, a national memorial event titled "Jallianwala Bagh 100 Years On" was held in the British Parliament, hosted by Jasvir Singh and organised by City Sikhs and the Faiths Forum for London.
+Testimonies of survivors were read from the book Eyewitness at Amritsar.
+There were traditional musical performances, and a minute's silence was held to remember those who had been killed a century earlier.

 The Asian Awards

 In April 2019 The Asian Awards honoured the Martyrs of Jallianwala Bagh with the prestigious Founders Award.
-It was accepted by the nephew of Bhagat Singh, Dr Jagmohan Singh.
+It was accepted by the nephew of Bhagat Singh, Jagmohan Singh.

-2021 Assassination attempt on the Queen
+2021 assassination attempt on Queen Elizabeth II

 On Christmas Day, 2021, Jaswant Singh Chail entered the grounds of Windsor Castle, where Queen Elizabeth II was living, intending to assassinate her with a crossbow.
-In a video he posted to Snapchat, he said 'This is revenge for those who have died in the 1919 Jallianwala Bagh massacre.
-It is also revenge for those who have been killed, humiliated and discriminated on because of their race.'
-He was arrested before entering the castle, and in February 2023 admitted three counts of treason, the first charge of treason in the UK since 1981.
+In a video he posted to Snapchat, he said "This is revenge for those who have died in the 1919 Jallianwala Bagh massacre.
+It is also revenge for those who have been killed, humiliated and discriminated on because of their race".
+He was arrested before entering the castle, and in February 2023, admitted three counts of treason, the first charge of treason in the UK since 1981.